CharlesBean/WikiTeva/resources/README.md

 OVERVIEW
 ------------------------------------------------------

-WikiSummaryConjoiner is a small Python script, designed to randomly concatenate Wikipedia summary paragraphs into a text file.
+WikiCorpus is a small Python script, designed to randomly concatenate Wikipedia summary paragraphs into a corpus.
 As of currently, the script requires use of the WikiExtractor python script.
-In the future, it may pull directly from HTML.

 WikiExtractor:
 	http://medialab.di.unipi.it/wiki/Wikipedia_Extractor

 This program is intended to help in validating a topic-evolution algorithm (TEvA).
+Currently, it also creates a series of CSV and Reference files for this purpose, but this function can be uncommented/removed (class ConvertedWiki).

 CONTACT INFO
 -------------------------------------------------------

-WikiSummaryConjoiner
+WikiCorpus
 * Charles Bean
 	* beanchar@msu.edu